melissamullen/twitter-sentiment-analysis/README.md

 This project involves creating a Python application that performs real-time sentiment analysis on Twitter data.
 It analyzes tweets on various AI-related topics, assesses their sentiment, and visualizes the results in an interactive dashboard using Streamlit.
 The data is fetched in real-time using Tweepy and stored in a Snowflake database.

 ## Features
-- Real-time Twitter data fetching and analysis.
+- 'Real-time' Twitter data fetching and analysis (updates every one minute).
 - Sentiment analysis of tweets related to AI.
 - Interactive dashboard built with Streamlit for data visualization.
 - Data storage and retrieval using Snowflake.